rjz/Spark-Achilles/readme.md

 achilles
 ========

 It's like AJAX, but...it's different.
-To encourage accessibility while minimizing the amount of spaghetti in your code, achilles provides a server-side interface for describing client-side behaviors.
+To encourage accessibility and minimize the amount of spaghetti in your views, achilles provides a server-side interface for scripting client-side behaviors.

 ### Real quickly,

-Under achilles your application&mdash;forms, validation, almost *everything*&mdash; resides on the server.
+Under achilles' server-first approach, your application&mdash;forms, validation, almost *everything*&mdash; resides almost exclusively on the server.
+By including the `achilles.js` script to your views, achilles enables you to build AJAX-ready components that can interact with your controllers and deliver dynamic experiences through the achilles interface.

+	<a class="achilles-able" href="<?php echo site_url('controller/achilles_function'); ?>">Say hello!</a>

-Call achilles in your controller functions to allow it to provide a response to an AJAX request.
-If the controller is being called via AJAX, you might have achilles respond by telling the client to log a message:
+Call achilles in your controller functions to dynamically respond to AJAX requests.
+When a controller is called by an `achilles-able` link you might, for instance, have achilles respond by telling the client to log a message:

+	public function achilles_function() {
 		if( $this->achilles->use_achilles() ) {
-		$this->achilles->log('hello, world!')->flush();
+			$this->achilles
+				->log('hello, world!')
+				->flush();
+		}
 	}

 On the client side, a pre-defined `message` function is waiting to log the returned message: